-A guarantor mortgage works by a close family member or friend acting as a guarantor on the loan, which means they take responsibility for the debt in the event that the homebuyer doesn't keep up with repayments.
+A guarantor mortgage is one that relies on a close family member or friend acting as a guarantor on the mortgage loan, which means they take responsibility for the debt in the event that the homebuyer doesn't keep up with repayments.
 They are a way of helping people who might otherwise not be able to get a mortgage get a foot on the property ladder.
-They are particularly popular as a way of parents helping their children buy a home, without having to give them a deposit out of their savings.
+Guarantor mortgages are particularly popular as a way for parents to help their children buy a home, without having to give them a deposit out of their savings.
+Importantly, the guarantor must be in a good financial situation and be willing to step in if the homebuyer becomes unable to keep up with mortgage payments.

 How does a guarantor mortgage work?